Tropicana Field: Catwalks

 Among the most cited criticisms about the stadium are the four catwalks that hang from the ceiling.
 The catwalks are part of the dome's support structure.
 The stadium was built with cable-stayed technology similar to that of the defunct Georgia Dome.
 It also supports the lighting and speaker systems.
 Because the dome is tilted toward the outfield, the catwalks are lower in the outfield.

 The catwalks are lettered, with the highest inner ring being the A Ring, out to the farthest and lowest, the D Ring.
 The A Ring is entirely in play, while the B, C, and D Rings have yellow posts bolted to them to delineate the relative position of the foul lines.
 Any ball touching the A Ring, or the in-play portion of the B Ring, can drop for a hit or be caught for an out.
 The C and D Rings are out of play; if they are struck between the foul poles, then the ball is ruled a home run.

-On August 5, 2010, Jason Kubel of the Minnesota Twins hit a sky-high infield pop-up that would have ended the inning in a 6–6 game if caught, but the ball struck the A ring and fell safely onto the infield allowing the Twins to score the go-ahead run and extend the inning in a controversial 8–6 win.
+On August 5, 2010, with the game tied 6–6 in the top of the 9th inning with two outs, Jason Kubel of the Minnesota Twins hit a sky-high infield pop-up that, if caught, would have sent the game into the bottom of the 9th inning.
+However, the ball struck the A ring and fell safely onto the infield, allowing the Twins to score the go-ahead run and extend the inning in a controversial 8–6 win.
 As a result, on October 4, 2010, Major League Baseball approved a change in the ground rules for the A and B rings, making it so that a batted ball striking either of the two rings was automatically ruled a dead ball, regardless of whether the ball strikes in fair or foul territory.
 The rules pertaining to the C and D rings remained the same.
 This change lasted for just the 2010 postseason.

-On the other hand, several potential hits have been lost as a result of the catwalks.
+Several potential hits, though, have been lost as a result of the catwalks.
 For example, on May 12, 2006, Devil Rays outfielder Jonny Gomes hit a long fly ball against the Toronto Blue Jays that seemed destined to be a home run before it hit the B ring, got stuck momentarily, and then rolled off and was caught by Toronto shortstop John McDonald as Gomes was headed for home plate.
 Although Rays manager Joe Maddon tried to argue that it should have been at least a ground rule double since it stayed in the B Ring for a while before coming loose, umpires eventually ruled against the Rays and called Gomes out.